 Take a Battlefield Tour

-A major turning point of the Civil War occurred on the battlefields of Gettysburg, Pennsylvania when Union General George Meade and his army stopped General Robert E. Lee from invading the North, resulting in the largest number of casualties of the war.
+A major turning point of the Civil War occurred on the Gettysburg battlefield, when Union General George Meade and his army stopped General Robert E. Lee from invading the North, resulting in the largest number of casualties of the war.

-The two-hour licensed guided battlefield tour by Horse Tours of Gettysburg will transport you to where it all happened.
-Expert guides give step-by-step accounts of the historic battle, leaving you with a deep knowledge of the intricacies involved in battle strategy, as you wander through Gettysburg National Military Park.
+The two-hour licensed guided Gettysburg battlefield tour by Horse Tours of Gettysburg will transport you to where it all happened.
+Expert guides give step-by-step accounts of the historic and famous battles, leaving you with a deep knowledge of the intricacies involved in battle strategy, as you wander through Gettysburg National Military Park Museum and Visitor Center for more interactive exhibits.

 You’ll have goosebumps listening to a Civil War expert eloquently describe the failure of Pickett’s Charge as you gaze out at the battlefield where American history was made.